of Diseases Treated by

 This is tragic in particular for children with severe brain damage laying in a vegetable state in the chronic care hospitals.

-At such an early age there is no need to implant (stem) cell transplants directly into brain(!), a systemic application will work well, since
+At such an early age there is no need to implant fetal cell transplants directly into brain(!), a systemic application will work well, since

-The percentage of younger Down syndrome children (up to 3.5 years of age) with mental development index of over 50 points increased from 17% before the first SCT, to 58% after the first SCT, and to 71% after the second SCT.
+The percentage of younger Down syndrome children (up to 3.5 years of age) with mental development index of over 50 points increased from 17% before the first , to 58% after the first , and to 71% after the second .

 The IQ in the older children (4 - 9 years of age) moved from the 25 to 49 points range to 50 - 69 points range, and the difference was statistically significant.

-There was a decrease of hyperactivity, improvement of impaired concentration, lessened stereotypia and behavioral inertia, and improvement of speech expressivity observed already after the first SCT, and the difference was statistically significant.
+There was a decrease of hyperactivity, improvement of impaired concentration, lessened stereotypia and behavioral inertia, and improvement of speech expressivity observed already after the first , and the difference was statistically significant.

 Volume of auditory/visual memory, productivity of thinking in categories, acoustic gnosis, and optic/spatial gnosis, were improved, but not significantly.

-There was an improvement in motor area, particularly in fine coordinated movements, and in self-care habits, after SCT.
+There was an improvement in motor area, particularly in fine coordinated movements, and in self-care habits, after .

 There was absence of paroxysmal activity on EEG.

-From 2007 on we have been treating Autism with unusual success, which has proved that Autism is not a psychiatric disease but an organic brain damage, i.e. in autism there is one (or more) small damaged areas in the brain, too small to be identified even by the finest diagnostic methods.
-Otherwise fetal precursor (stem) cell transplantation could not be so successful as a treatment of autism.
+From 2007 on we have been treating classical Autism (as described by Kanner of Austria in 1943) with unexpected success, which has proved that autism is not a psychiatric disease but an organic brain damage, i.e. in autism there is one (or more) tiny inflammatory foci of par-encephalitis in the brain, too small to be identified even by the todays finest super modern diagnostic methods.

 |Copyright Stem Cell Transplantation Ltd.|